 SD: So if those writers are women who are writing the women’s narrative, women’s internal landscapes are being explored.

-Harriet Potter and the order of Clybourne Park!
-But these are great to hear.
+This is great to hear.
 I got out of acting school about 3 years ago, and we had a lot of female teachers who were actors themselves and were not happy with their careers so they sort of lived to make our lives hell.
-A lot of the time we would get put down, one of our teachers apparently came into one of the classes and told everyone ‘none of you guys will ever work in LA because you’re too fat.”
+A lot of the time we would get put down, one of our teachers apparently came into one of the classes and told everyone “none of you guys will ever work in LA because you’re too fat.”
 But we had this one teacher who shared this quote that I love and kind of, it made me survive acting school and it was ‘you are enough, you are so enough that it is unbelievable how enough you are.’
 And I think without that, I mean a lot of my fellow classmates stopped acting after school, just stopped completely.
 So it’s interesting and I feel like a lot of people might benefit from hearing these pieces of advice.

-SD: I think there’s different ways of approaching the same thing.
+SD: I think there are different ways of approaching the same thing.
 Why does it have to be destructive?
 The entry point does not have to be through destruction for talent to bloom.

 SD: Being a parent, I’ve seen it.
 I experience it on a day to day level, it’s through nurture.